Stop with the Negative Self-Talk

 Stop looking down on yourself.
 Love yourself and remember, God loves you so much.
 There is no one in the whole world He loves more than YOU!

 The last thing I want to say is to keep praying and don’t get frustrated in the process.
 It is a long process, and there will be hard times throughout this journey of yours.
 But YOU CAN DO IT!
 Just don’t get discouraged.
 Keep pressing on.
 It’s worth it!

-Cabella is an aspiring writer, a young woman of God, and a 10-year-old living with her family in Fort Worth, Texas.
+Cabella is an aspiring writer, a young woman of God, and a 10-year-old living with her family in Sioux Falls, South Dakota.
 In 2018, she published her first book Step by Step: One Step Closer to the God Who Loves You.